ReeceGoding/Frustration-One-Year-With-R/README.md

     ## [1] 350
     ```

-    The fix for this isn’t some collapse-like argument like it is for
+    The fix for this isn’t some `collapse`-like argument like it is for
     `paste()`, it’s an entirely different function: `pmax()`.
 Why?

     ``` r